xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 :param is_radian: the angle in radians or not, default is self.default_is_radian
 :param wait: whether to wait for the arm to complete, default is False
 :param timeout: maximum waiting time(unit: second), default is None(no timeout), only valid if wait is True
+:param radius: move radius, if radius is None or radius less than 0, will MoveJoint, else MoveArcJoint
+    Note: Only available if version > 1.5.20
+    Note: The blending radius cannot be greater than the track length.
+    MoveJoint: joint motion
+        ex: code = arm.set_servo_angle(..., radius=None)
+    MoveArcJoint: joint fusion motion with interpolation
+        ex: code = arm.set_servo_angle(..., radius=0)
+        Note: Need to set radius>=0
 :param kwargs: reserved
 :return: code
     code: See the API code documentation for details.